-An invariant of objects in such a category is a function $f$ well defined on diagrams.
-Usually, $f$ assigns objects of some other category, say $\C$, and the well-definedness means that if a diagram $D_2$ is obtained from a diagram $D_1$ by an elementary move of a type permitted by the theory (e.g., Reidemeister move), then $f(D_1)$ and $f(D_2)$ are isomorphic as objects of the category $\C$.
-Thus, we can think of a pair of objects $(D_1, D_2)$, and the corresponding pair $(C_1, C_2)=(f(D_1), f(D_2))$, such that there is an elementary move $\alpha\colon D_1\to D_2$, and an isomorphism $\beta\colon C_1\to C_2$.
+An invariant in such a category is a function $h$ defined on diagrams and assigning to them objects of some category $\C$, in such a way that if a diagram $D_2$ is obtained from a diagram $D_1$ by an elementary move of a type permitted by the theory (e.g., Reidemeister move) \footnote{We assume that the existence of an elementary move between the diagrams $D_1$ and $D_2$ implies that they are not the same as objects of the category $\D$.}, then $h(D_1)$ and $h(D_2)$ are isomorphic as objects of the category $\C$.
+Thus, we can think of a pair of objects $(D_1, D_2)$, and the corresponding pair $(C_1, C_2)=(h(D_1), h(D_2))$, such that there is an elementary move $\alpha\colon D_1\to D_2$ and an isomorphism $\beta\colon C_1\to C_2$.

-This situation can be viewed from a different angle: suppose that the move $\alpha$ {\it is permitted because} there is an isomorphism $\beta$ between the objects of the companion pair $(C_1, C_2)=(f(D_1), f(D_2))$, for a given function $f$.
-If $f$ is an invariant, this point of view does not give anything new, but once we allow some more general ways of assigning pairs of objects of $\C$ to the pair of diagrams $(D_1, D_2)$, and consider more general morphisms in place of isomorphisms, we obtain a nontrivial generalization of diagram theories.
+This situation can be viewed from a different angle: suppose that the move $\alpha$ {\it is permitted because} there is an isomorphism $\beta$ between the objects of the companion pair $(C_1, C_2)=(h(D_1), h(D_2))$, for a given function $h$.
+If $h$ is an invariant, this point of view does not give anything new, but once we allow some more general ways of assigning pairs of objects of $\C$ to the pair of diagrams $(D_1, D_2)$, and consider more general morphisms in place of isomorphisms, we obtain a nontrivial generalization of diagram theories.